 Cryptocurrencies are digital assets that do not have any physical existence.
-They exist on the internet and usually operate on the blockchain technology.
+They exist on the internet and usually operate on blockchain technology.
 The blockchain is a distributed ledger system pioneered by Bitcoin.

 It eliminates the need for maintaining a central ledger by making the ledger public and accessible by anyone.
 But there are some exceptions like IOTA, which uses tangle instead of the blockchain.

-While each cryptocurrency has its own unique features, all of the cryptocurrencies have one thing in common – they are decentralized.
+While each cryptocurrency has its own unique features, all of the cryptocurrencies have one thing in common: decentralized.
 So cryptocurrencies allow you to become your own banker.

-As we approached the end of 2017 I can undoubtedly say it has been the year of cryptocurrencies.
-We saw cryptocurrencies rise, fall, become mainstream and whatnot!
+As we approached the end of 2020, I can undoubtedly say it has been the year of cryptocurrencies.
+We saw cryptocurrencies rise, fall, become mainstream, and whatnot!

 The market veteran Bitcoin continued to see tremendous growth throughout the year.
 Bitcoin broke all the records and became a five-figure cryptocurrency with a market cap of $270 billion.

 But Bitcoin was not the only cryptocurrency that saw growth as some other altcoins followed its lead too.

-In this article, we are going to take a close look at one of the crowd favorites, Verge (XVG) cryptocurrency.
+In this article, we will take a close look at one of the crowd favorites, the Verge (XVG) cryptocurrency.

 Verge is an open-source, peer-to-peer cryptocurrency just like Bitcoin, Ethereum, and many other altcoins.
 According to the Verge core team, this cryptocurrency was introduced and designed for day to day use.